fibo/fibo-gulptasks/config.md

 ## Tasks

+### .gitignore

+Generates a *.gitignore* file with the following content

+  * node_modules
+  * npm-debug.log

+Note that this task is treated a part and not in *copyfiles* cause adding a *.gitignore* in the *root/* folder will tell git to ignore such files.

 ### .npmignore

-Generates a .npmignore with the following content
+Generates a *.npmignore* file with the following content

   * .travis.yml
   * docs/

 Note that this task is treated a part and not in *copyfiles* cause adding a *.npmignore* in the *root/* folder will tell npm to ignore such files.

-### .npmignore

-Generates a .npmignore with the following content

-  * node_modules
-  * npm-debug.log

-Note that this task is treated a part and not in *copyfiles* cause adding a *.gitignore* in the *root/* folder will tell git to ignore such files.

 ### copyfiles